-Also, methods based on the computation of gradients like the backpropagation, guided backpropagation and DeconvNet suffer from gradient shattering\cite{balduzzi2017shattered}, whereas the depth of the layers increased the gradients of the progressively resembled white noise.
-This causes the importance scores to have high-frequency variations and makes them highly sensitive to small variations in the input.
+Furthermore, methods based on the computation of gradients like the backpropagation, guided backpropagation and DeconvNet suffer from gradient shattering\cite{balduzzi2017shattered}, where, as the depth of the layers increases the gradients of the loss progressively resembled white noise.
+This causes the importance values to have high-frequency variations and makes them highly sensitive to small variations in the input.
 Galli et al.\cite{galli2020} perform adversarial perturbations to their input image using the fast gradient method \cite{GoodfellowSS14} and DeepFool\cite{moosavi2016deepfool}.
-They compare the explanation maps of Guided Grad-CAM for the image and its perturbed variations using the Dice similarity coefficient.
+They compare the explanation maps of Guided Grad-CAM for the image and its perturbed variations using the Dice similarity coefficient after thresholding of importance map with 0.9 as the threshold value.
 They observe that perturbations in the image strongly affected the saliency maps.
 The maps of the images before and after perturbations are different, though they note that these differences are not easily perceived by a human viewer.
 LRP, DeepLIFT and FEM are not sensitive to this problem as they do not compute gradients.